Current Interest rates in Australia

 The Reserve Bank of Australia’s (RBA’s) overnight cash rate target (often simply called the cash rate) influences many things.
 Though, home loan holders are likely most concerned with how it impacts interest rates.

-In the simplest terms, the RBA cash rate determines how much lenders need to pay to borrow money.
+The RBA cash rate determines how much lenders need to pay to borrow money.
 The higher the cash rate, the more expensive it is for a bank to operate day-to-day.

 Therefore, when the cash rate is high, so to will be the interest rates that banks and lenders charge to borrowers and provide to depositors.
 After all, banks and lenders want to protect their bottom line, just like the rest of us.